History-deterministic Vector Addition Systems: Expressiveness

 \subsection{Comparison with Finitely Sequential VASS}

-Recall that finitely sequential \vass are the is a union of finitely many $\dvass$.
+Recall that finitely sequential \vass are the union of finitely many $\dvass$.
 In \cref{lem:unionclosed} we show that language of a finite union of history-deterministic VASS is also history-deterministic.
 In particular, the deterministic VASSs comprising the finitely sequential VASS are themselves history-deterministic, so any finitely sequential VASS has an equivalent history-deterministic VASS recognising the same language.
-On the other hand, we show that history-deterministic VASS are strictly more powerful:
+On the other hand, we show that history-deterministic VASS with coverability acceptance are strictly more powerful:

 \begin{lemma} There exists a language in $\CHvass[1]$ that is not finitely sequential. \end{lemma}

 \begin{proof} Consider the language $\LnotFSVASS \eqdef \Lang{q_1,0}$ of the VASS depicted in \cref{fig:notfs}.
 Observe that it is history-deterministic: when reading $a$ at state $q_1$, the resolver goes to $q_s$ if possible.
 This choice is language-maximal and there is no other non-determinism to resolve.